davek184/nfdb/MarkI/README.md

 Features USB-C port, ESD protection, over voltage protection, CC1 & CC2 resistors to work with USB-C to C cables.

 The Mark I Norbaforce is only compatible with the RealForce R1 keyboards.
-Included the RF2 connector as an optional compontent incase that changes.
+Included the RF2 connector as an optional component in case that changes.

 ![Front](https://i.imgur.com/3oGNONb.png)
 ![Back](https://i.imgur.com/yq24EKO.png)